-The idea is a simple one…game producers need to make sure that their games run without bugs or errors prior to public release, and to do this they enlist the help of “beta testers”.
+The idea is a simple one.
+Game producers need to make sure that their games run without bugs or errors prior to public release, and to do this they enlist the help of “beta testers”.

-Beta testers then get to play a pre-release version of the game, where they are required to spot either any flaws within the game, or will be asked to assess parts/sections of the game for specific problems.
+Beta testers then get to play a pre-release version of the game, where they are required to spot either any flaws within the game or will be asked to assess parts/sections of the game for specific problems.

 Ok, let’s take a step back and look at the potential of video game tester jobs as a way of earning a good income from home.
 First of all…

 If a company is prepared to pay you to test their game, they are not just after someone who can kill the most zombies, do the fastest lap, or rack up the highest score.

 You will not be the only person beta testing the game, so if they find that you are missing bugs that others are picking up, it could harm your chances of ongoing work.

-The method you use for this can vary greatly from job to job, but typically you will be required to record exact details of any errors that you find, and report them accordingly.
+The method you use for this can vary greatly from job to job, but typically you will be required to record exact details of any errors that you find and report them accordingly.

-Let’s face it…if you enjoy playing games then this won’t be a problem, but if you’re thinking that this is a job that you can do completely at your leisure, think again.
+Let’s face it – if you enjoy playing games then this won’t be a problem, but if you’re thinking this is a job that you can do completely at your leisure, think again.

 Video game tester jobs generally require a greater time investment.
 However, the financial and pleasure rewards can make it very worthwhile.